 Giovanni has taken a drastic turn for the worse and is very ill.
 He's losing weight and his intestines are bleeding.
 He's on a constant feed, and is throwing up most of the food when lifted up.
 He is getting weaker, and the smiles are becoming fewer and further between.
 We were given a preliminary diagnosis yesterday of NEMO, as well as a second gene mutation that is not identified to any existing disease.

 NEMO is a very rare x-linked chromosomal disorder.
 Giovanni's is described as a severe NEMO requiring a bone marrow transplant.
 Only seven children were treated for NEMO at Childrens Hospital since 2000.
 We are trying to learn everything that we can so that we can inform and educate Giovanni's supporters.
 The research available on the internet is sparse and very technical in nature.
 Please email any information you can find about NEMO, long-term effects, survival and/or quality of life to firstname.lastname@example.org.
 Per available information, children with NEMO have a 50/50 chance of survival.
 The doctors have informed us that, with the bone marrow transplant, Giovanni may be completely cured or only partially cured (immune deficiency corrected only) and that he could continue to suffer from other conditions of NEMO requiring longterm medications.
+You can help him by donating amazon gift cards and wish for his good health.

 Make a donation to Giovanni